ChenJSingh/Aoi/README.md

 # Aoi
-Aoi creates and develops.
-Now bridging to the world of blockchain.
-Decentralized, self-evolving, and ready to revolutionize the future of AI.

 ![banner](https://i.postimg.cc/432hgb5X/AOI-AGENTS.png)

 Aoi simplifies the creation and deployment of intelligent, character-driven social media AI agents.
 Whether you're automating interactions, growing accounts, or building unique online personas, Aoi provides everything you need to succeed.